jomof/jomo-optimized/README.md

 Notes, ramblings and errata from the life of one engineer

 #### 2015-6-131 Generate Permutations
 Here's how to generate permutations of an array.
 The O(n!) nature is evident by the recursion inside a for-loop for decreasing n.
 There is one swap per iteration.
-The bit about n % 2 * i can be read as 'i when n is odd and 0 if event'.
+The bit about n % 2 * i can be read as 'i when n is odd and 0 otherwise'.

 ```typescript
 // TypeScript calls function for each permutation done by Heap's algorithm